Frequently Asked Questions

 – Most coaches know the importance of the academic tryout and game.
 We have never had an issue with players playing in the game if chosen.
 All the coaches in the past have been thrilled that their player was selected for this prestigious game.

-It states that you get your $150 back if you are not selected for the tryout.
-However it also states that for a full refund it must be requested by 9/21 which is before the invited try out list is posted on 9/25.
+It states that you get your application fee back if you are not selected for the tryout.
+However, it also states that for a full refund it must be requested by 9/1 which is before the invited try out list is posted.
 Can you explain?